-Along with our partner, ClimateCare, we also offset the carbon footprint from 94% of the gas you use.
+We also offset the carbon footprint from 90% of the gas you use.
 This is achieved by supporting traceable carbon emission reduction projects in the developing world - including purchasing carbon credits, such as Verified Emissions Reduction certificates or VERs.

 Take a look at the terms and conditions for your tariff to see what green benefits it provides.